theodoreOnzGit/singaporean_ramblings_nuclear_tech/physics/nuclear_physics.typ

 Beta Decay is special, it is better explained using the Standard Model and the W and Z bosons that mediate the Weak Nuclear force @2023StandardModel.

+For Beta Decay, Feynman diagrams are handy in order to visualise what's going on.
+In lecture (or more correctly, rambling) no.9, i messed up badly because I didn't really know what I was talking about.
+A more correct explanation can be found in arXiv (pronounced archive) @kumericki2016feynman.
+However, the most useful video conceptually is that from ScienceClic @2021ScienceClic.

 #bibliography("physics.bib")